Relationships between multiple zeta values of depths 2 and 3 and period polynomials: Preliminaries

-In \cite{GKZ}, the number $\tau(n_1,n_2)$ is called the Bernoulli realization of the formal double zeta space (note that the Bernoulli realization $Z_{r,s}^B$ in \cite[\S6]{GKZ} equals the above $\tau(s,r)$ with some minor typos of sign).
+We will recall the proof of Proposition \ref{prop:tau_formula} in Appendix A. Note that in \cite[\S6]{GKZ} the number $\tau(n_1,n_2)$ is called the Bernoulli realization of the formal double zeta space.
+It is worth pointing out that there are other solutions to \eqref{eq:ds_eq} (see \cite[\S7.3]{B2} and also Appendix A).

-It is worth pointing out that there is another choice of the map $\phi$ given by Brown (see \cite[\S7.3]{B2}).
 As is mentioned in \cite[\S7.4]{B2}, an explicit choice of $\phi$ can be applied to an expression of a chosen basis of motivic multiple zeta values, and also to linear relations of multiple zeta values.
 For example, with Proposition \ref{prop:tau_formula}, one has

 Hence $\phi(\zeta^m(2,4)+\zeta^m(4,2))=\frac{3}{4}f_6=\phi(\frac{3}{4}\zeta^\m(6))$ holds, which by the injectivity of $\phi$ and the period map \eqref{eq:per} gives the relation $\zeta(2,4)+\zeta(4,2)=\frac{3}{4}\zeta(6)$.